- All There Is to Know About "The Crying Game": This is that one Black Mirror episode with the lesbian couple and the Happy Ending.

-- Often regarded as the best Black Mirror episode, naturally there are a couple of people who find it overrated or arent impressed, especially since it isnt as dark or complex as the rest of the show.
+- Often regarded as the best Black Mirror episode, so naturally there are a number of people who find it overrated or aren't impressed, especially since it isn't as dark or complex as the rest of the show.
 See Tastes Like Diabetes.
 Others enjoy the episode itself but are disappointed that it's effectively been hailed as the "best" the series has to offer in favor of other, equally-memorable episodes mainly for defecting from the unique conceit that drew many such fans to the series in the first place (refusing to give the audience a happy, comfortable ending).

 - Still others had problems with the episode's premise and the fact that its "happy" ending relies on the physical deaths of its protagonists, but this is much more of a minority view.

 - Spiritual Antithesis: San Junipero got one in the episode "Real Life" of Philip K. Dick's Electric Dreams, it's almost like an heartbreaking inversion of San Junipero.
 In it, a lesbian policewoman in a happy relationship gets trapped in a virtual world where she is a straight male widower grieving for his dead wife, all because her subconscious thinks she does not deserve to be happy.

 - Tastes Like Diabetes: Some found the episode to be a bit saccharine compared to the darker nature of the rest of the series.